Central Falls residents, city leaders begin to receive COVID-19 vaccine

 Health leaders say anyone in Central Falls is considered high risk, by definition, but the city is being strategic on who will get the vaccines first.

-City leaders say they wanted to get vaccinated in front of the cameras to set an example.
+City leaders say they wanted to get vaccinated publicly to set an example.

 “There are a lot of things being said right now about the vaccine,” Rivera said.
 “Hearing it from us and seeing us getting the vaccine, I am sure a lot of our residents who have questions will now think about getting vaccinates.”